Privacy

 Changes to this policy

-We will update this policy as our modules and providers change.
-The effective date at the top reflects the most recent revision.
+We will continue to update this policy as our modules, sub-processors, and regulatory exposure change.
 Material changes are announced through an in-product banner and by email to active customers at least 30 days before they take effect.

 Contact